Looking to take things a little easier this Thanksgiving? Here are some easy tips for managing lung disease during the holidays.

 Open a Window

-As we’ve said before, opening up a window can be great relief for those suffering from COPD.
-Not only does it stimulate clean airflow into a room, but when cooking, it can release smoke and steam that may cause flare-ups.
+Managing lung disease during the holidays can be as easy as opening a window.
+Opening up a window can bring great relief for those with COPD.
+Not only does it stimulate clean airflow into a room, but when cooking, it can release smoke and steam that may cause symptom flare-ups.
+As an added bonus, the fresh air will bring more oxygen into your home naturally.
+Remember to check the outdoor air quality before opening your windows.

-When eating during the holidays, your health is more important than the juiciest turkey.
+When eating during the holidays, your health is more important than the casseroles, desserts or juiciest turkey.
 We’ve mentioned a few healthy recipes here and here that you may want to give a try this Thanksgiving, but if you’d rather stick to the traditional staples, remember to eat in moderation and smaller proportions.
+Because overeating can worsen COPD symptoms, smaller portions of your favorite holiday foods allow you to enjoy the tasty treats without discomfort to you and your lungs.
+Instead of a green bean casserole or fried turkey, consider steamed vegetables and oven baked turkey.

 Perhaps equal to the problem of overeating during the holiday season is eating too quickly.
 When the turkey is browned and hand-delivered to the center of the table, it is often surrounded by a feast of sides and stuffing.
 Although Thanksgiving etiquette may require us to grab a handful of everything and return for seconds, take your time.
-Eating too quickly can obstruct airways and make it difficult to swallow as well as breathe, so pace yourself and drink plenty of water to keep those airways clear.
+Eating too quickly can cause discomfort and make it easier to eat too much.
+So, pace yourself and drink plenty of water to keep those airways clear.

 Take a Walk

 The first instinct after eating a Thanksgiving meal is to plop down on the couch and watch football.
-Although this is a fine pastime, eating big meals is known to cause lethargy which often means slower and more labored breathing.
-At halftime or before the game, try taking a 15- minute walk down the block with a loved one.
-It’s a great opportunity to get a breath of fresh air as well as some early exercise to work off that meal!
+Although this is a fine pastime, eating big meals is known to cause lethargy, which often means slower and more labored breathing.
+At halftime or before the game, try taking a 15-minute walk down the block with a loved one.
+It’s a great opportunity to get a breath of fresh air as well as some exercise to work off that meal!

 Ready for Thanksgiving?
 Tell us your plans for this Holiday season!
 Share your thoughts and comments on Managing Lung Disease during the Holidays below…